viglesiasce/eucadev/README.md

         $ vagrant plugin install vagrant-berkshelf
         $ vagrant plugin install vagrant-omnibus
-        $ vagrant plugin install vagrant-aws

 5. Check out [eucadev](https://github.com/eucalyptus/eucadev) (ideally [fork](http://help.github.com/fork-a-repo/) it and clone the fork to your local machine, so you can contribute):

         $ git clone https://github.com/eucalyptus/eucadev.git

-6. *Optionally:* Check the default parameters in `roles/cloud-controller-source.json` and `Vagrantfile`
+6. *Optionally:* Check the default parameters in `eucadev/Vagrantfile` and `eucadev/roles/cloud-in-a-box.json`
   * `install-type` is `"source"` by default.
-Set the value to `"package"` for an RPM-based installation,  which can take less than half the time of a source install (e.g., 20 min instead of 48), but won't allow you to edit and re-deploy code easily.
+Set the value to `"packages"` for an RPM-based installation,  which can take less than half the time of a source install (e.g., 20 min instead of 48), but won't allow you to edit and re-deploy code easily.
   * In Vagrantfile, `memory` is 3GB (`3072`) by default.
 For a source-based install without a Web console, you may be able to get away with less, such as 1GB.
 Giving the VM more should improve performance.

 7. Start the VM and wait for eucadev to install Eucalyptus in it (may take a long time, _20-60 min_ or more):